A41900/physics-ball/docs/devlog.md

 RenderableEntity was removed and Level no longer handles DOM or rendering logic.

 ## This marks the completion of the transition to a data + systems architecture.

+---

+## Phase 9 — Flow Controllers as Closure Modules

+After completing the RenderSystem migration, a remaining architectural inconsistency became clear around flow-oriented components such as GameState and MusicManager.

+Both were implemented as instantiable classes, despite:

+- existing only once during the game lifecycle
+- coordinating flow and side effects rather than representing entities
+- holding internal state that should not be freely mutable

+This mismatch was not a functional problem, but a semantic one.

+To better reflect their role, these components were refactored into **closure-based modules**:

+- internal state is encapsulated and inaccessible from the outside
+- all state transitions occur through explicit APIs
+- unnecessary concepts such as constructors, `this`, and `new` were removed

+This refactor aligns flow controllers with the existing data + systems architecture and clarifies ownership of global game state and side effects.

+This phase focuses on structural correctness rather than adding new features.